Methods in Artistic Research

 Thinking bodies in dance.
 A somatic REACh.

-(research in expanding awareness through alg
+(research in expanding awareness through algorithmic choreography)

 Klaas Devos